 The good news is that OCD is very treatable.
 You can live a life in recovery.
 You can relearn what makes you truly you, and special, in ways not connected to OCD—and you can start today.
 Giving yourself compassion may never “feel” like the right thing to do, but you can do it anyway.
 Our feelings often catch up to our behaviors.

 Some concrete ideas for increasing self-compassion that I have found useful throughout the years are journaling, saying or writing down affirmations, and gratitude reminders.
 Making a sort of vision board of inspiration is something others have found useful.
 Get creative!
 And remember that feelings are not always accurate.
 Return to treating yourself with the same respect you do so many others.

 ERP can help you be more compassionate toward yourself

 Specialty-trained, qualified, and licensed OCD specialists can help you to move towards your values and learn to be kinder, and gentler with yourself.
 A successful exposure and response prevention (ERP) therapist will guide, support, and motivate you.
 They will come up with reasonable and creative ways for you to gradually face the fears that are holding you back from living the life that you want to live, while helping you gain skills to develop the self-compassion needed for recovery.

-If you have any questions about starting ERP therapy or need more information about the treatment, please don’t hesitate to book a free 15-minute call with our care team.
-On the call, we’ll assist you in either getting started with a licensed therapist at NOCD who has specialty training in OCD and ERP, or connect you to other resources that might be helpful.
+If you have any questions about starting ERP therapy or need more information about the treatment, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.
+We’ll assist you in either getting started with a licensed therapist at NOCD who has specialty training in OCD and ERP, or connect you to other resources that might be helpful.